Cassim Chilumpha

 Cassim Chilumpha (born 29 November 1959) is a Malawian politician who was Vice-President of Malawi from June 2004 to May 2009.
-Later, under President Joyce Banda, he was appointed as Minister of Energy and Mining in April 2012.
+Later, under President Joyce Banda, he was appointed Minister of Energy and Mining in April 2012.

 Early life

 Chilumpha was born in Chiutula Village about 8 Kilometers from Nkhotakota City in the area of Chief Malengachanzi in Central Malawi.

 Education

-Chipumpha was educated at primary schools within the Chisoti and Nkhotakota LEA schools and subsequently completed secondary education at Nkhata Bay Secondary School where he passed School Certificate Examinations.
+Chilumpha was educated at primary schools within the Chisoti and Nkhotakota LEA schools and subsequently completed secondary education at Nkhata Bay Secondary School where he passed School Certificate Examinations.
 He then went on to pursue a degree in Law (LL.B) at Chancellor College, University of Malawi.
 Upon graduation, Chilumpha worked for a year in the Ministry of Justice for the Malawi government before winning a scholarship to study for a Master's and PhD programme in law at the University of Hull in the United Kingdom.
 Later, he returned to University of Malawi as a lecturer.